code-and-effect/codeandeffect.com/pages/solutions/member-portals.md

 show_jump_solutions: true
 jl_title: Member Databases
 jl_link: /member-databases/
-jl_description: "Membership information at your fingertips."
+jl_description: "Information at your fingertips."
 jr_title: Applications to Join
 jr_link: /applications-to-join/
-jr_description: "Streamline your application process."
+jr_description: "Streamline your member applications and reclassifications."
 ---

 **Problem:** The office has to manually deal with administration, causing overload and delays.